Sohar Aluminium’s ARABAL 2017 Kicks Off November 6

 Commenting on the upcoming conference, Sohar’s Chief Executive Officer Eng.
 Said bin Mohammed Al Masoudi opined that the gathering will be the smelters of the region’s opportunity to showcase to the world their experience in a welcoming environment that will foster dialogue on technical know-how, participants’ unique perspectives on the aluminium sector, and other relevant collaboration.
 He went on to say that such an exchange of views and knowledge will help propel growth throughout the increasingly-important regional and global aluminium sector.

 Sohar Aluminium was formed in September 2004 to undertake a landmark Greenfield aluminium smelter project in the Sultanate.
 It is jointly owned by Oman Oil Company, Abu Dhabi National Energy Company PJSC – TAQA and Rio Tinto.
-The firm produced 375 thousand metric tons of aluminium last year, which was approximately 10 percent of the world’s ex-China production.
+The firm produced 375 thousand metric tons of aluminium last year.